minprog/programming-v/30 Problem Sets/005 Problem Set 4/10 Problem Set 4.md

 correctly until you have completed Problem 3.

     def find_best_shifts_rec(wordlist, text, start):
         """
         Given a scrambled string and a starting position from which to decode, returns a shift key that will decode the text to words in wordlist, or None if there is no such key.
         Hint: You will find this function much easier to implement if you use recursion.
         wordlist: list of words
         text: scambled text to try to find the words for
         start: where to start looking at shifts
         returns: list of tuples. each tuple is (position in text, amount of shift)
         """
         ### TODO.

-Problem 5.
+### Problem 5.
 The Moral of the Story

 Now that you have all the pieces to the puzzle, please use them to decode the file, fable.txt.
-At the bottom of the skeleton file, you will see a method get\_fable\_string() that will return the encrypted version of the fable.
+At the bottom of the skeleton file, you will see a method **get\_fable\_string()** that will return the encrypted version of the fable.
 Create the following method and include as a comment at the end of the problem set how the fable relates to your education at UvA.

     def decrypt_fable():
         """
         Using the methods you created in this problem set, decrypt the fable given by the function get_fable_string().
         Once you decrypt the message, be sure to include as a comment at the end of this problem set how the fable relates to your education at MIT.
         returns: string - fable in plain text
         """
         ### TODO.

-    Hand-In Procedure
+### Hand-In Procedure

-    1. Save
-    You should be using ps4.txt to save your pseudocode answers.
-Remember, this part is turned in after Lecture 8!
-    You should be using the ps4.py skeleton given to you in this problem set.
+1. You should be using the ps4.py skeleton given to you in this problem set.
 Fill in the code for the
-    functions: build_coder(), apply_coder(), apply_shift(), find_best_shift(), apply_shifts(), and
-    find_best_shifts().
+functions: *build\_coder()*, *apply\_coder()*, *apply\_shift()*, *find\_best\_shift()*, *apply\_shifts()*, and
+*find\_best\_shifts()*.
 Any other code is not necessary.
 Save your solution as ps4.py.
-Do not ignore this step or save your file with a different name.
-    2. Time and Collaboration Info
-    At the start of each file, in a comment, write down the number of hours (roughly) you spent on the problems in that part, and the names of the people you collaborated with.
+2. At the start of each file, in a comment, write down the number of hours (roughly) you spent on the problems in that part, and the names of the people you collaborated with.
 For example:

     # Problem Set 4
     # Name: Jane Lee
     # Collaborators (Discussion): John Doe